Flensburg station: History

 On 1 April 1854 the Flensburg–Tönning line was opened by the British entrepreneur, Sir Samuel Morton Peto to a station outside the city at Holzkrug.
 On 4 October, its station in the city was opened, which became known as the English Station (Englischer Bahnhof).
 This station was at the south end of Flensburg Fjord in the Flensburg old town and was formally handed over for operations on 25 October by the Danish king, Frederik VII.

 Ten years later, in 1864, the line was extended to Vojens in North Schleswig (now in Denmark) and soon after to Fredericia.
 In 1869, the current, shorter route to Hamburg via Schleswig and Rendsburg was put into operation.

 In 1883 the original, simple station building was replaced by a more complex design of Johannes Otzen, a famous church architect.
 The original station was subsequently converted into Germany's first bus station.
 On 1 February 1927, the present station was inaugurated outside Flensburg’s old town, on the North Schleswig Loop, which avoids the old Flensburg terminal station.
 Trains to and from Denmark run over a loop, which is several kilometres long, to reach the station.
 The station in the town built in 1883 became a freight yard and was later closed.

 Passenger services were closed on the line to Husum via Löwenstedt in 1959.
 In 1981, the last service ran on the line to Niebüll.

 Operations

 Station facilities

-The Flensburg station is a particularly impressive collection of brick expressionism of the 1920s and some of its outbuildings are partially protected as monuments.
+The Flensburg station is a collection of brick expressionism of the 1920s and some of its outbuildings are partially protected as monuments.